apache/incubator-kie-kogito-runtimes/README.md

             * Install the mortgages examples, build it and run the test scenario's

-        * WARNING: the `reference_manual` dir in some zips have been known to have zip problems: they look fine zipped, but when unzipped, they are empty on linux, fail on windows and OK on Mac.

-            * This randomly occurs on Linux or Mac builds for `droolsjbpm-integration` or `drools-planner` on the directory `reference_manual`, usually 1 one of them.

-            * Solution: One linux, unzip them, grab the good content from the relevant *-distribution module and rezip it.
-(Ignore that the nexus zip's are wrong).

-            * TODO For 5.5.0.Beta1 we have specified a directoryMode which might fix it.
-Check if it still happens now, if not remove this warning.

-            * TODO The directoryMode appeared to fix for 5.5.0.Beta1 but keeping the warning until we are sure this is the case when built on different PCs.

 * This is **the point of no return**.

     * Warning: The slightest change after this requires the use of the next version number!